mholt/caddy-dynamicdns/README.md

 It simply queries a service (an "IP source") for your public IP address every so often and if it changes, it updates the DNS records with your configured provider.

-The IP source is modular, as are the DNS providers.
+The IP source and DNS providers are modular.
+In addition to this app module, you'll need to plug in [a DNS provider module from caddy-dns](https://github.com/caddy-dns).

 Example Caddy config: